-Endpoint security includes cybersecurity solutions such as endpoint protection (EPP), endpoint detection and response (EDR), mobile threat defense (MTD), identity access management (IAM) and extended detection and response (XDR) as well as antivirus and firewall services.
+Endpoint Security includes cybersecurity solutions such as Endpoint Protection (EPP), Endpoint Detection and Response (EDR), Mobile Threat Defense (MTD), User and Entity Behavior Analytics (UEBA), and Extended Detection and Response (XDR) as well as antivirus and firewall services.

-Both endpoint security and network security are practices for protecting an enterprise’s network from cyberthreats.
-Endpoint security solutions focus on detecting and addressing cyberattacks at their access points—typically, user devices—and network security is more general, inclusive of endpoint security.
+Both Endpoint Security and network security are practices for protecting an enterprise’s network from cyber threats.
+Endpoint Security solutions focus on detecting and addressing cyberattacks at their access points—typically, user devices—and network security is more general, inclusive of endpoints.

 What is the difference between Endpoint Security and Antivirus?